-☐ You must verify that the individual gym/fitness location or service pro Program before enrolling. ovider participates in the If a Program service provider you use, including a gym or fitness local in the Program, your Program participation and waived monthly ment service provider through the Program will be discontinued until you just by a participating service provider.
-You will be responsible for paying membership rates of the service provider should you elect to continue a service provider once that service provider ceases to participate in cancel your membership with such service provider, you can opt to a policy of the applicable service provider, including the applicable gy should review your termination rights with a service provider when you with such service provider. nbership rate with such join another service offered g the standard ue to receive services from our Program.
-If you wish to so per the cancellation m or fitness location.
-You
+☐ You must verif Program before tion or service provider participates in the in the Program service provide by a participat membership re a service provi cancel your m policy of the a m, your Program participation and wait der through the Program will be disconting service provider.
+You will be resp rates of the service provider should you wider once that service provider ceases nembership with such service provider applicable service provider, including the your termination rights with a service lym or fitness location, ceases to participate wed monthly membership rate with such a tinued until you join another service offered consible for paying the standard ou elect to continue to receive services from s to participate in our Program.
+If you wish the applicable gym or fitness location.
+You provider when you initially elect to sign up